zwpaper/bookmark-kanban-extension/README.md

 ### Bookmark Management
 - Edit bookmark titles and URLs through a modal dialog
 - Delete bookmarks with confirmation
-- Visual indicators for unavailable websites
-- Automatic favicon loading for all bookmarks

 ### Layout Persistence
 - Column order is automatically saved